Insurance & Car Owners Tips for New Drivers

 1. Compare Quotes for Car Insurance for New Drivers

 There’s a reason this step is number one — you can’t drive your car anywhere until you’re insured.
 Car insurance for new drivers can be expensive because insurers consider you a risk.
 You’re inexperienced and have no driving record yet, so they don’t know if you drive like a grandma or like Vin Diesel.

 You might be tempted to choose the very cheapest car insurance you can find, but this decision can come back to bite you.
 If you only have the state minimum insurance and you cause an accident with injuries, you could be sued for the amount your insurance doesn’t cover.
 Here’s a guide to shopping for the cheapest car insurance.

 The best way to find affordable car insurance for new drivers is to get multiple free quotes from compare.com.
-You’ll be amazed by wide range of quotes from different insurers.
-Start comparing auto insurance rates now.
+You’ll be amazed by the wide range of quotes from different insurance companies.
+Start comparing cheap auto insurance rates now.

 2. Get your Registration

 So boring, but so necessary.
 You’ll need to register your car with your state DMV before you can drive it, and you’ll need your car title and proof of insurance.
 You may also need an emissions test or inspection, depending on where you live.
 And you’ll probably need to go to the DMV in person, take a number and wait in line.
 Sorry.
 The good news is that many states will let you renew your registration online.

 Buying your first car is just the first step in a long and happy relationship, so take the time to get to know your car.
 Skim the manual to find the basics, such as:

 - Where the trunk and hood latches are

 - Whether your car takes premium, regular or either